 - Re-opening gyms and fitness facilities promotes physical and mental wellness.
 Physical distancing must be maintained and stringent cleaning and disinfecting protocols must be established.

-- Gyms and fitness centres must only be open when at least one staff member is present.
+- Where possible, gyms and fitness centres should only be open when at least one staff member is present.
 If patrons have uncontrolled access, it is not possible to ensure physical distancing rules are followed or disinfection of equipment is being performed after each use.
-Twenty-four hour unrestricted access without staff present must be suspended.

 - Clients should be screened upon arrival by asking if they are sick or symptomatic.
 If they answer in the affirmative, they should not be allowed to enter.